rumialirome-ship-it/ABexch/README.md

 ### **Step 2: Set Up the Database**

-Here, we'll create a dedicated database and a user for the application.
+Here, we'll create the database, a user for the application, and install a required database extension.

-1.  **Log in to PostgreSQL:**
+1.  **Log in to PostgreSQL as the superuser:**
     ```bash
     sudo -i -u postgres
     psql
     ```

-2.  **Run the following SQL commands inside the `psql` shell.** Create a secure password and save it for Step 4.
+2.  **Run the following SQL commands inside the `psql` shell.**
+    *   This will create your database and user.
+    *   **Important:** Replace `your_strong_password_here` with a secure password and save it for Step 4.

     ```sql
+    -- 1. Create the database
     CREATE DATABASE ababa_db;

+    -- 2. Create a user for your application
     CREATE USER ababa_user WITH ENCRYPTED PASSWORD 'your_strong_password_here';

+    -- 3. Give the new user full control over the new database
     GRANT ALL PRIVILEGES ON DATABASE ababa_db TO ababa_user;

+    -- 4. Connect to the new database to perform the next step
+    \c ababa_db

+    -- 5. Install the required 'uuid-ossp' extension as the superuser
+    CREATE EXTENSION IF NOT EXISTS "uuid-ossp";
+    ```

+3.  **Exit PostgreSQL:**
+    Now, exit the `psql` shell and then the `postgres` user session.
+    ```bash
+    # Type \q and press Enter to exit psql
     \q

+    # Type exit and press Enter to return to your normal user
     exit
     ```